-The historian Ammianus Marcellinus says some Roman princes advised Valens not to wait for Gratian, because if Gratian fought Valens would have to share the glory of victory.
+The historian Ammianus Marcellinus, source of the only detailed version of the battle, says some Roman princes advised Valens not to wait for Gratian, because if Gratian fought Valens would have to share the glory of victory.
 So on that August day Valens, thinking his troops more than equal to the reported troop numbers of the Goths, led the Roman imperial army into battle.

 Roman and Gothic soldiers met each other in a crowded, confused, and very bloody line of battle.